microadam/Ext.ux.proxy.ProxyCache/README.md

 	* Default: 'proxyCache'

-For a complete example of this plugin, please the included "example" folder.
+For a complete example of this plugin, please see the included "example" folder.

 ## Credits